oviney/blog/_posts/2023-12-27-securing-home-network-opendns-guide.markdown

 ## 4. Customizing Your Security: OpenDNS Dashboard

 The OpenDNS dashboard is your control center.
 Here, you can customize your security settings to suit your needs.
-Whether it’s blocking specific websites or setting up custom filters, the dashboard empowers you to tailor your network’s defense mechanisms.
+Whether blocking specific websites or setting up custom filters, the dashboard empowers you to tailor your network’s defence mechanisms.

 Reference: [OpenDNS Dashboard](https://dashboard.opendns.com/)

 ## 5. The Power of Filtering: Keeping Inappropriate Content at Bay

 One of OpenDNS’s key features is its ability to filter content.
-This is particularly useful for families looking to shield their children from inappropriate online material.
+This is particularly useful for families shielding their children from inappropriate online material.
 You can set different levels of protection, ensuring a safe browsing experience for all users on your network.

 Reference: [Content Filtering with OpenDNS](https://www.opendns.com/home-internet-security/parental-controls/opendns-home/)